geopm/geopm/service/docs/source/geopm_pio.3.rst

   released/deleted and reconstructed.
-As a result, any signals and controls that had been pushed will be cleared, any batch servers that had been started will be stopped, and all registered IOGroups will be reset.  **NOTE: the reset only applies to the Service PlatformIO instance and does not affect the PlatformIO instance managed by the GEOPM HPC runtime.**
+As a result, any signals and controls that had been pushed will be cleared, any batch servers that had been started will be stopped, and all registered IOGroups will be reset.

 ``geopm_pio_check_valid_value()``
-  In geopm, the values for signals and controls can be invalid due to errors.
+  In geopm, signals may be unavailable due to missing information.
+In these cases where the requested signal temporarily unavailable an invalid value is returned.
-  This function determines if the current *value* of the signal or control is a valid value.
+  This function determines if the current *value* of the signal is a valid value.
 Zero is returned if the value is valid and a negative error code is returned if the value is invalid.